 At 1800 Salvage, we buy unwanted cars across Canberra with same-day removal services and instant cash payments.
 A lot of unregistered cars come through our yards, so we can offer a few tips and tricks to help you sell your unregistered vehicle quickly.

-What is an unregistered vehicle in the ACT?
+What is an unregistered vehicle in Canberra?

 Lapse of registration

-One of the most common reasons a vehicle becomes unregistered is because the registration has expired and not been renewed.
+One of the most common reasons a vehicle becomes unregistered is that the registration has expired and not been renewed.
 This might be due to oversight or a deliberate decision if the vehicle is no longer in use.

 Failure to pass inspection